 Accounts

-Research Computer does not manage user credentials.
-GatorLink credentials are used throughout the system.
-Visit the GatorLink Account Management page for all your account needs or contact UFIT HelpDesk.
+UFIT Research Computing does not manage user credentials.
+GatorLink or Federated Authentication credentials are used throughout the system.

 The answer to this question depends mostly on how your affiliation with UF will change when you leave the university.
 If the new affiliation with UF does not allow for you to have an active GatorLink account, you will no longer be able to access HiPerGator.